AlgoMaster Logo

 Tools: Performing Actions

-Tools are functions the AI can call to do things.
-Search for files, execute a database query, send a message, create a pull request.
-Each tool has a name, a description, and a JSON schema defining its input parameters.
+Tools are callable operations.
+They might search files, execute a query, send a message, create a pull request, or run a calculation.
+Each tool has a name, description, and input schema.

 main.py